-Courtesy!
 Don’t assume that you can use, repost or take anything you find online simply because you can.
-Be a courteous Netizen and always ask first!
+Instead, be a courteous Netizen and always ask first.

-Seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on your ISP and hosting provider’s websites to handle complaints and reports in regard to copyright abuse.
-Take some time to read that information and make yourself aware of your rights and make sure you do not infringe on others.
+Seek out the DMCA (Digital Millennium Copyright Act) page and policy statement on your ISP and hosting provider’s websites.
+Take time to read that information, make yourself aware of your rights, and not infringe on others.

-The main resource for all the legal mumbo-jumbo on online copyright and the DMCA is on the Government’s site @ https://www.copyright.gov/.
+The primary resource for all the legal mumbo-jumbo on online copyright and the DMCA is on the Government’s site @ https://www.copyright.gov/.

-Again, I am not an attorney nor am I providing legal advice.
-I hope I’ve informed you of some of the issues that need to be seriously considered by all who are online whether they are creating their own or using others creative or written works.
+Again, I am not an attorney or providing legal advice.
+However, I hope I’ve informed you of some of the issues that need to be seriously considered by all online, whether you are creating your own or using others’ creative or written works.